 - Mrs. Jones will read large print short stories, newspaper and magazine articles of personal interest to another individual with dementia who has lost her reading skills by referring to an external cue card on her walker from 0 times per week to 4 times per week.

-- Mrs. Jones will engage in a playing the piano which capitalizes on her residual procedural memory and communication skills, given appropriate environmental cues and supports in 8 out of 10 weekly opportunities (Hopper, Douglas, & Khayum, 2015).
+- Mrs. Jones will engage in playing the piano which capitalizes on her residual procedural memory and communication skills, given appropriate environmental cues and supports in 8 out of 10 weekly opportunities (Hopper, Douglas, & Khayum, 2015).

 17. For many care communities, this may be a departure from the daily culture, so how can clinicians educate/train care team members on the strategies they are employing with the elder during treatment?

-18. To change the direction a little bit from skilled treatment to early identification of persons having MCI, how can clinicians assist in them with the use of Montessori principles?
+18. To change the direction a little bit from skilled treatment to early identification of persons having MCI, how can clinicians assist them with the use of Montessori principles?

-SLPs have a great opportunity to play a pivotal role in the community to provide support and education for and to this population (Bourgeois, et al., 2016).
+SLPs have a great opportunity to play a pivotal role in the community to provide support and education for this population (Bourgeois, et al., 2016).
 Most SLPs are more than familiar with the barriers of introducing treatment or strategies to elders in the early stages.
 Often being met with, “I don’t have any problems with my memory.”
-Or “I am able to take care of xxx without any trouble, who said I have a problem with that”?
+Or, “I am able to take care of xxx without any trouble, who said I have a problem with that”?
 In these cases, SLPs need to be well educated in dementia to understand nuance and evidence-based interventions and be reliable with those interventions during treatment (both inpatient and outpatient treatment).
-So, having assistance from the care community to implement some basic changes with type of activities elders can access or participate in (group or individual), brighten up spaces with paint or décor that helps with wayfinding or even something as simple as having everyone where name tags (elders included) at least at community events (Brush, 2020), helps everyone feel included and at ease.
+So, having assistance from the care community to implement some basic changes with the type of activities elders can access or participate in (group or individual), brighten up spaces with paint or décor that helps with wayfinding, or even something as simple as having everyone where name tags (elders included) at least at community events (Brush, 2020), helps everyone feel included and at ease.

 19. The number of elders with dementia and other neurodegenerative diseases will continue to rise for years to come.
-What is a take-away for clinicians who may be new to treating this population?
+What is a takeaway for clinicians who may be new to treating this population?

-Our role as SLPs should be to help person with cognitive impairment to live the life they choose to live.
-We can achieve this by identifying and capitalizing on their spared abilities, modifying the physical and social environments to support their impaired systems such as memory and continually supporting and involving families and care staff through the entire process.
+Our role as SLPs should be to help a person with cognitive impairment to live the life they choose to live.
+We can achieve this by identifying and capitalizing on their spared abilities, modifying the physical and social environments to support their impaired systems such as memory, and continually supporting and involving families and care staff through the entire process.
 Helping others adds purpose and meaning to our lives.
 People with dementia have the same desire to contribute to their households or the community; the need to be productive does not end once the diagnosis of dementia has been given (Bourgeois, et al., 2016).
 These elders require positive reinforcement that they are valued even if what they contribute is different than it once was.

 20. As SLPs finish reading this how can they do more for the elders in their care communities?

 The range of cognitive impairment and the diversity of treatment needs of these persons necessitate a variety of meaningful interventions that are tailored to the specific needs of the individuals.
 Effective rehabilitation interventions for elders with dementia include more than using memory interventions or creating reminder cues.
 A person-centered approach means that care teams collaborate to provide opportunities for independent functioning and achievement of functional goals.
 SLPs are encouraged to enhance their methods of providing person-centered care for individuals who are living with dementia by incorporating the Montessori philosophy.
-As SLPs our role is to collaborate with individuals with dementia, to help them uncover strengths in their abilities and to help them succeed at doing what they want to do.
+As SLPs, our role is to collaborate with individuals with dementia, to help them uncover strengths in their abilities, and to help them succeed at doing what they want to do.